View All faqs

 What Are Common Problems with a Whole House Water Filter?

-Shut off the water if a housing is leaking and schedule an inspection before damage spreads. <br/> Updated: 2026-03-28 <br/> Need help in Clifton, NJ?
+Tech insight: if only cold taps lose pressure, the whole‑house filter is likely the bottleneck, not the water heater.
+Routine checks fit well with Annual Service Plans.
+Replace cartridges first; repair housings or valves if leaks persist; shut water off immediately for active leaks. <br/> Updated: 2026-05-09 <br/> Need help in Bayonne, NJ?
 Call (908) 274-0866 or book online.
 “In addendum, they just installed a water filtration system in our house.
 Absolute game changer.” — Tim O.

 Sources